tetex7/Gemini-on-Discord-experiment/README.md

 - Request system requires a two-step process (prompt, then re-prompt)
 - Possible oversight in memory design: bot decides what’s “important.”
 A secondary AI agent could improve filtering.
 - It's system prompt must be aware of how the front-end harness works for proper memory and thinking
-- Old short term Thoughts / memory are pruned via the semantics of a ring buffer
+- Old short term Thoughts / memory are pruned via the semantics of a ring buffer<br>
   Well long term stay they have to be hand removed It's good for now a secondary AI agent could be used To manage this though
+- `gemini-2.5-flash-lite` Cannot properly engage with the memory or thought system provided by the harness Other than that it is fast for response just wish its intelligence/comprehension wasn't lacking

 ## Interesting observations
 1. Asked for Eastern Standard Time but it only had UTC. it chained operations to still give the right answer.